SuperZooper3/Game-of-Hex/README.md

 This is a game of life that runs on hexagonal grids to simulate crystal structures, like snowflakes.

 - Custom board and grid management
-- Cell types with easily changeable metadata (age, coordinates, state, etc.)
+- Cell types with modifiable metadata (age, coordinates, state, etc.)
 - Easily expandable and editable ruleset!

 These are the rules built in: